aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-oft/_index.md

 ---
-title: Convert WORD to OFT in Python
+title: Convert Word to OFT in Python
-description: Save WORD to OFT within Python applications without using Microsoft Word or Outlook
+description: Save Word to OFT within Python applications without using Microsoft Word or Outlook

 family: total
 platformtag: Python